 Through our many programs, Student Leadership & Involvement helps OSU students on their path to a better self and a better world.
 We create meaningful and diverse opportunities for leadership and involvement that cultivate positive social change.

-Student Leadership & Involvement oversees approximately 400 clubs and organizations each year.
+Student Experiences & Engagement oversees approximately 400 clubs and organizations each year.
 Find one that fits with your passion!
 There are lots of options to explore — from cultural organizations to clubs focusing on environmental, health or other social issues.
 Clubs enhance knowledge, help you develop transferable skills and complement classroom learning.
 Learn leadership, organizational development, team building and communication skills.